pjnovas/invaders404/README.md

 #Invaders 404
 A code for fun, yet another custom HTML5 CANVAS 404 error page with the classic game Space Invaders made in JavaScript.

 ##How to Use
+Its easy, just instanciate the class and suscribe to the events:

 ´´´js
 var invaders = new Invaders404({
 	onLoose: function(){